 Traditionally a harvest festival celebrated in mainland China, Taiwan, Malaysia and Vietnam, the Mid-Autumn Festival (sometimes known as Mooncake Festival) falls on 10 September this year.
-The official snack is the mooncake, which is a sweet pastry shared between friends and family during a gathering.
-While mooncakes are traditionally baked with lotus seed or sweet bean paste, many shops have given their creative spin by launching unique flavours and variations.
+And the festival has its own official snack: the mooncake!
+Friends and families share these sweet pastries during gatherings.
+While they’re usually baked with lotus seed or sweet bean paste, many shops in Singapore also add their own creative spin with unique flavours and variations.
 We’ve rounded up some of the best for you to try below.

-Liked this?
-See more stories at our Wine & Dine page!
+Liked this round-up?
+See more food stories in our Wine & Dine page!

 Get the latest events, stories and special offers

 By signing up, you'll receive our weekly newsletters and offers, which you can unsubscribe to anytime.